Driving Progressive Green Building Policies Locally and Nationally

 In November 2012, after post-tropical cyclone Sandy struck New York, Urban Green Council was requested by City Council Speaker Christine Quinn and Mayor Michael Bloomberg to convene a special Building Resiliency Task Force of leaders in the NYC real estate community.
-The charge of the Task Force is to take an in-depth look at how to better prepare our buildings for future storms and infrastructure failures.
-Work will begin immediately, with plans to release recommendations by the summer of 2013.
-See the press release for details.
+The charge of the Task Force was to take an in-depth look at how to better prepare our buildings for future storms and infrastructure failures.
+Work began immediately, and recommendations were released in June, 2013.
+See the Summary Report for details.

 In February 2010, the NYC Green Codes Task Force - led by Urban Green Council - released the most sophisticated and wide-ranging analysis of building and other codes ever conducted by a municipality anywhere.
-As of January 2012, 37 of the Task Force’ s 111 recommendations have already been implemented or are under development.
+As of November 2013, 45 of the Task Force’s 111 recommendations have already been implemented or are under development.
 We continue to work with the city and industry to enact the remaining Task Force proposals, as well as share this critical work with municipalities nationwide.
-Read our 2 Year Anniversary Report, released on February 1, 2012, to see our progress.
+See our Legislative Tracker for our progress to date.

 Urban Green Council board members and staff actively participated in the development of PlaNYC, an ambitious green blueprint for the city, announced by Mayor Michael Bloomberg in April 2007.
 We are now advising the city on a 2011 update to the plan.